 Events, venues and services

 You should be able to login to the YUSU website as soon as you have fully enrolled with the University.
-If you have done this but are still seeing issues, please contact [email protected].
-You must login to do the following:
+If you have tried logging on but are still experiencing issues, please contact [email protected].

 - Buy student-only tickets to events